C4K3/nbted/README.md

 # nbted

-Commandline NBT editor written in Rust.
+Command-line NBT editor written in Rust.
 It does precisely one thing: convert NBT files to a pretty text format, and reverse the pretty text format back into NBT.

 It allows you to edit NBT files with your $EDITOR (--edit or just `nbted <file>`), as well as to convert NBT files to the pretty text format (`nbted --print <file>`), and reverse them back (`nbted --reverse `).
 For example you might do `nbted -p file.nbt > file.txt`, edit the .txt file, and then do `nbted -r file.txt > file.nbt` to apply the edits.
 Do `nbted --help` or read the manpage for details on the options.